hyperdashio/hyperdash-sdk-py/README.md

 # cleanup
 exp.end()
 ```
-Running `simple.py` causes a log of all the console output between experiment creation and end to be logged to local disk.
+Running `python simple.py` causes a log of all the console output between experiment creation and end to be logged to local disk.
 For example:
 ```
 View me on web or mobile
 Logs for this run of Print Example are available locally at: /Users/username/.hyperdash/logs/print-example/print-example_2017-09-16t23-00-25-833357.log
 ```
 ### Instrumentation example
 Hyperdash helps you track **hyperparameters** and **performance metrics** for your experiments.
-Here is example instrumentation using Scikit-Learn:
 ```python
 # digits.py
 from sklearn import svm, datasets